BCDA-APS/gestalt/README.md

         """)
 ```

-This function takes four parameters.
+This function takes five parameters.
 A positional argument which denotes
 the name to use for this template within the drop-down menu, followed
 by three keyword arguments.

 'path' provides the path to the given template folder and can always be
 left as the python variable '\_\_path\_\_'.

+'template_type' tells gestalt which UI generator the template will be using.

 'required_inputs' is a list of tuples that will describe to the user the
 meaning of the parameters that are required by the template.
 Each represents